Here we look at the two main types of life insurance policies

 • Life Cover – this will provide a lump sum to your dependants if you die

-• Serious Illness Cover – this can provide you with a lump sum payment if you can’t work for medical reasons such as a heart attack, cancer or a stroke
+Serious Illness Cover – this can provide you with a lump sum payment if you can’t work for medical reasons such as a heart attack, cancer or a stroke

 If you don’t have any dependants, you may decide you don’t need life insurance.
 However, if you’ve a partner or family who depend on your income, to cover a mortgage, for example, it’s worth looking into.

 Another factor to consider is price.
-If you’re young and healthy, life insurance offers good value for money – giving you high cover at a relatively low cost.
+If you’re young and healthy, a cheaper life insurance offers good value for money – giving you high cover at a relatively low cost.
 If you take it out later in life, it may cost you more yet you may have more need for it as you’ll be more likely to have health issues.

 What’s the difference between life insurance and life assurance?